reaver-flomesh/fsm-docs/content/en/demos/ingress/ingress_basics.md

 This example demonstrates how to use the rewrite path annotation.

-ErieCanal provides two annotations, `pipy.ingress.kubernetes.io/rewrite-target-from` and `pipy.ingress.kubernetes.io/rewrite-target-to`, to configure path rewrite, both of these are required, when used.
+FSM provides two annotations, `pipy.ingress.kubernetes.io/rewrite-target-from` and `pipy.ingress.kubernetes.io/rewrite-target-to`, to configure path rewrite, both of these are required, when used.

 In the following example, a route rule defines that requests with a path prefix of `/httpbin` will be routed to the `14001` port of the `httpbin` service, but the service itself does not have this path.
 This is where the path rewrite feature comes in.